Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Second order free energy

 Inverting the series yields the following relationship between $g$ and $a_s$ to second order:

-which can be inserted back into Eq.~\eqref{eq:F1a} and eq\eqref{eq:F2a}, and leads to the following expression for renormalized free energy to second order:
+which can be inserted back into Eq.~\eqref{eq:F1a} and \eqref{eq:F2a}, and leads to the following expression for the renormalized free energyup to second order in $a_s$:

-In the main text this expression is used as an improved approximation for the exact grand canonical free energy, which is minimized by treating the $\mu_{\sigma}$ as variational parameters.
-This method improves the results obtained from unrestricted Hartree-Fock by capturing some of the effects of fluctuations beyond mean-field theory.
-In particular, it is known that such effects change the order of the transition from first to second order for $N = 2$.
+In the main text this expression is minimized by treating the $\mu_{\sigma}$ as variational parameters.
+This method improves the results of the unrestricted Hartree-Fock method while capturing some of the effects of fluctuations beyond mean-field theory.